-In December 2007, the FASB issued SFAS No. 141 (Revised 2007), "Business Combinations," or SFAS 141R.
+In December 2007, the Financial Accounting Standard Boards, or FASB, issued SFAS No. 141 (revised 2007), "Business Combinations" ("SFAS 141R").
 This statement establishes principles and requirements for how the acquirer of a business recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any non-controlling interest in the acquiree.
 The statement also provides guidance for recognizing and measuring the goodwill acquired in the business combination and determines what information to disclose to enable users of the financial statement to evaluate the nature and financial effects of the business combination.
 SFAS 141R is effective for fiscal years beginning after December 15, 2008.
 Adoption is prospective and early adoption is not permitted.
 Accordingly, any business combinations we engage in will be recorded and disclosed following existing US GAAP until January 1, 2009.
-Adoption of SFAS 141R will not impact our accounting for business combinations closed prior to its adoption, but given the nature of the changes noted above, we are currently assessing the potential impact that the adoption of SFAS 141R will have on our consolidated financial statements.
+Adoption of SFAS 141R will not impact our accounting for business combinations closed prior to its adoption.
+We believe that the adoption of SFAS 141R will not have a material impact on our consolidated financial statements.

-In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51," or SFAS 160.
+In December 2007, the FASB issued SFAS No. 160, "Noncontrolling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" ("SFAS 160").
 This Statement amends Accounting Research Bulletin No. 51, Consolidated Financial Statements, to establish accounting and reporting standards for the noncontrolling interest in a subsidiary and for the deconsolidation of a subsidiary.
-It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated financial statements.
+It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
 It requires consolidated net income to be reported at amounts that include the amounts attributable to both the parent and the noncontrolling interest.
 This statement establishes a single method of accounting for changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation.
 SFAS 160 is effective for fiscal years beginning after December 15, 2008.
-We are currently evaluating the impact of SFAS 160 on our consolidated financial position, results of operations and cash flows.
+We believe that the adoption of SFAS 160 will not have a material impact on our consolidated financial statements.